SAP/spartacus-docs/contributing_to_docs/developer-guide.md

----
-title: Contributing to Documentation as a Developer
+# Developers: Contributing to Documentation
----

 All documentation for Spartacus resides in the `_pages` folder that is located in the root of this repository.